Walter Schottky: Biography

-Schottky's father was mathematician Friedrich Hermann Schottky (1851–1935).
-Schottky had one sister and one brother.
-His father was appointed professor of mathematics at the University of Zurich in 1882, and Schottky was born four years later.
-The family then moved back to Germany in 1892, where his father took up an appointment at the University of Marburg.
+Walter Schottky was born on 23 July 1886 in Zurich, Switzerland, the son of mathematician Friedrich Schottky, who had been appointed a professor at the University of Zurich in 1882.
+The family moved back to Germany in 1892, where his father took up an appointment at the University of Marburg.

-Schottky graduated from the Steglitz Gymnasium in Berlin in 1904.
-He completed his B.S. degree in physics, at the University of Berlin in 1908, and he completed his PhD in physics at the Humboldt University of Berlin in 1912, studying under Max Planck and Heinrich Rubens, with a thesis entitled: Zur relativtheoretischen Energetik und Dynamik (translates as About Relative-Theoretical Energetics and Dynamics).
+In 1904, Schottky graduated from Steglitz-Gymnasium in Berlin.
+He studied under Max Planck and Heinrich Rubens at the University of Berlin, where he received his Ph.D. in 1912 with a thesis titled Zur relativtheoretischen Energetik und Dynamik (On Relative Theoretical Energetics and Dynamics).